HTTP Caching

 Cache-Group-Invalidation: "product-listings"

-After receiving this response, a cache
+After receiving this response, a supporting cache

-invalidates all stored responses tagged with the
+invalidates stored responses tagged with the

 "product-listings" group from the same origin.